-- Understanding User Stitching
+- User Stitching

-In more details, the Coveo ML ER algorithm is based on the repeated occurrence of clicks and view events within a user visit.
+In more details, the Coveo ML CR algorithm is based on the repeated occurrence of clicks and view events within a user visit.
 When two of these events commonly occur within multiple sessions, the algorithm learns that they’re inherently linked.
 When one event is seen, the model recommends the other.
 From the user’s perspective, the recommended event is in fact the link to the recommended item.

 The recommendations can be interpreted as "